cardano-foundation/CIPs/CIP-XXXX/README.md

 2. Onchain public key aggregation for Schnorr over SECP256k1: effectively, this aggregation is the point addition of the two keys on the curve, which requires one reciprocal in the SECP256k1 base field (using a 256 bit prime).
 3. A more interoperable interface for the BLS-12-381 built-ins: currently, the BLS-12-381 built-ins only expose a compressed version of a point, containing the `x` coordinate and some marked bits to describe how one can find the corresponding `y` in the base field.
 This calculation of finding `y` requires modular exponentiation in the field.

+For completeness and an historic perspective, the above functionality can also be attained by a new built-in function that performs normal exponentiation, after which one can reduce with the already present built-in function `ModInteger`.
+In the creation of this CIP, this possibility was discussed but put aside.
+This method has the flaw that the intermediate value of these integers is not bound.
+Meaning that memory consumption is not efficient for practical use in this setting.

 ## Specification
 Modular exponentiation is mathematically defined as the equivalence relation